spatie/laravel-link-checker/README.md

 This package provides a command that can check all links on your laravel app.
 By default it will log all links that do not return a status code in de 200- or 300-range.
 There's also an option to mail broken links.

+If you like this package, take a look at [the other ones we have made](https://spatie.be/opensource/laravel).

 ## Install